Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

-Note that the described approach can be applied to a range of problems including, for example, semilinear parabolic equations, certain hyperbolic problems or parabolic equations with nonlinear boundary conditions (possibly with delays).
-However, we do not know works dealing with it even in the case of compound cocycles generated by ODEs.
+Note that the described approach can potentially be applied to a range of problems enjoying a kind of asymptotic compactness such as semilinear parabolic equations, damped hyperbolic equations, neutral delay equations, or parabolic equations with nonlinear boundary conditions.
+However, apart from our studies, we are not aware of any works devoted to this, even in the case of ODEs.

 As to delay equations, they represent analytically nontrivial examples of such applications.
-Here some problems arise mainly due to unbounded nature of perturbations on the infinitesimal level.
-This demands distinguishing between \textit{regularity} and \textit{structure} in associated problems\footnote{Roughly speaking, the regularity is related to various spectral bounds or uniform bounds for resolvents in intermediate spaces and the structure is related to (tempo-spatial) properties of solutions.
-For example, in the case of semilinear parabolic equations in bounded domains tempo-spatial properties (known as parabolic smoothing) come from the resolvent and spectrum bounds (see \cite{Anikushin2020FreqParab, Chueshov2015}).
-Thus it is quite fair to attribute these properties to regularity, as is always done.
-However, in the case of delay equations the issue of distinguishing becomes acute.}.
-In our work \cite{Anikushin2020FreqDelay}, we explored certain features which allow to resolve these obstacles in the case $m=1$.
-In this paper, the main part is devoted to a generalization of these properties for general $m$.
-They do not follow from the case $m=1$ and thus a proper theory should be developed.
+Here, some problems arise mainly due to the unbounded nature of perturbations on the infinitesimal level.
+This demands distinguishing between \textit{regularity} and \textit{structure} in the associated linear inhomogeneous problems\footnote{Roughly speaking, regularity is related to various spectral bounds or estimates for resolvents in intermediate spaces, and structure is related to tempo-spatial properties of solutions.
+For example, in the case of semilinear parabolic equations in bounded domains, tempo-spatial properties, known as parabolic smoothing, come from the resolvent and spectrum bounds (see \cite{Anikushin2020FreqParab, Chueshov2015}).
+Thus, it is quite fair to attribute these properties to regularity (not mentioning their ``structurality''), as is always done.
+However, for delay equations, the issue of distinguishing becomes acute.}.
+In our work \cite{Anikushin2020FreqDelay}, we explored some related features that allow to resolve these obstacles in the case $m=1$.
+In this paper, the main part is devoted to the generalization of these properties for general $m$.
+They do not follow from the case $m=1$, and therefore it is necessary to develop an appropriate theory.